uthso297/Software-Development-Capstone-Project/README.md

 ## Compilation and Execution
 To compile and run the program, use the following commands:
--First enter into final project file
+-**First enter into final project file
--Then clone the c file
+-**Then clone the c file
--Run in your Vs Code or other IDEs
+-**Run in your Vs Code or other IDEs

 ## Example Usage
 ```